 Attend a half-day tour/orientation to the hospital with Hearts & Hands staff.
-The tour may be done prior to completing the Volunteer Services requirements.
+The tour may be done prior to completing the hospital's Volunteer Services requirements.

-Once you have attended our training and tour, finished the Volunteer Services Department requirements and received your ID badge, you are ready to sign up on the doula schedule with a mentor.
+Once you have attended our training and tour, have finished the Volunteer Services Department requirements and received your ID badge, you are ready to sign up on the doula schedule with a mentor.

 You can work alongside mentor doulas for a few births until the Hearts & Hands staff, the mentors, and you all agree that you are ready to solo.
 The number of births attended before new doulas go solo varies depending on each trainee's prior experience, knowledge, and comfort level.

 Once you have completed your training and are ready to be a solo volunteer doula, you may sign up to the on-call schedule whenever you want.
 Congratulations!